Editor’s note: This post was originally published on 2/7/16 and has been updated for accuracy and comprehension.

 Treat clients exactly how you would want to be treated by the companies in whom you put your trust.

-Saying things are not going as planned is not easy, but it is the right thing.
+Saying things are not going as planned is not easy, but it's the right thing.
 People respect that and will value you and your business more for it.

-Offering a solution and having positive attitude is absolutely crucial to your success.
+Offering a solution and having a positive attitude are absolutely crucial to your success.

 But it’s worth nothing if you don’t live up to your word.

-Once you commit to doing something, keep your word:
+Once you commit to doing something, follow through:

 It’s up to you to keep the terms of service.
-Even if the source of the problem is outside of your realm of responsibility, realize that it is YOU who is failing to provide the promised results.
+Even if the source of the problem is outside of your realm of responsibility (Looking at you, COVID-19!), realize that it's YOU who is failing to provide the promised results.